AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

     <div>
     <a href="../sign-advanced-users/create-a-template.md"><strong>Creating a document template</strong></a>
     </div>
-    <em>Create a reusable document template to provide speed and consistency for your organization</em>
+    Create a reusable document template to provide speed and consistency for your organization
     <br>
   </td>
   <td>